Numeric estimation of resource requirements for a practical polarization-frame alignment scheme for QKD: Abstract

 \section{Abstract}

-When quantum information is encoded in optical polarization, practical protocols must contend with the fact that preparation and measurement reference frames may be misaligned, owing to physical orientations and birefringence effects.
-For long-distance transmissions, a common solution involves multiplexing strong classical reference signals, providing a basis for correction.
-Here we numerically investigate the performance of a polarization-frame alignment protocol utilizing single-photon-level signals and measurements, in the context of quantum key distribution (QKD) over channels with detector noise and imperfect sources.
-To the extent possible, the same states and measurement bases are used as for the QKD protocol we intend to support.
-Our results show that a small fraction of resources from the overall signal---a few hundred photon detections, in total---are required for good performance, restoring the state to better than \SI{99}{\percent} of its original quality, and we illustrate the protocol's successful operation and adaptability through experimental demonstrations in which it was used in the laboratory and the field.
+Due to physical orientations and birefringence effects, practical quantum information protocols utilizing optical polarization need to handle misalignment between preparation and measurement reference frames.
+For any such capable system, an important question is how many resources---e.g., measured single photons---are needed to reliably achieve alignment precision sufficient for the desired quantum protocol.
+Here we study the performance of a polarization-frame alignment scheme used in prior laboratory and field quantum key distribution (QKD) experiments by performing Monte Carlo numerical simulations.
+The scheme utilizes, to the extent possible, the same single-photon-level signals and measurements as for the QKD protocol being supported.
+Even with detector noise and imperfect sources, our analysis shows that only a small fraction of resources from the overall signal---a few hundred photon detections, in total---are required for good performance, restoring the state to better than \SI{99}{\percent} of its original quality.